Swotfabs/rotation-cfg-generator/README.md

     // This section defines what commands the configuration generator will be able to interpret "commands":
     {
+        // These are default values that will be added to each command should they not be present "defaults":
+        {
+            "server-command": false,
+            "requires-set": false
+        },
         // Each command's name is that which it will be in the cfg line "map":
         {